 For your placemats, get some Kraft paper and crayons and keep your kids busy.
 As they paint and color, you can focus on your cooking and preparations.

 Rather than having the names printed on place cards, you can get the cards and write out the names yourself.
-Doesn’t matter if your handwriting ain’t all that awesome, your guests would feel pleased that you went the extra length by taking the time to pen their names down.
+It doesn’t matter if your handwriting ain’t all that awesome, your guests would feel pleased that you went the extra length by taking the time to pen their names down.

 You can also use the creative-fall-leaf idea to enhance the appeal of your handwritten place cards:

 Add some spice to the conversation by attaching some trivia questions to the place cards.
 This place card is shaped as turkey and its feathers pose the Thanksgiving quiz for the day:

 Kids love snacks, and this paper-boat-and-place-card combination serves as a handy container for crunchy snacks on that day: